abayoss/express-mongoose/readme.md

 * To test web services on it
 * keep the snippets to use them as boiler plates for other projects
 ## what i learned :
-* Express and mongoose fundamentals
+* Express and mongoose fundamentals : connect style, MVC, middleware
+* body parser validation
+* Cross-origin resource sharing
 * Better API optimization
 * Working with scripts in package.json